VSecDK/vsec.dk/_pages/contributing.md

 ---
-permalink: /sponsors/
+permalink: /contributing/
-title: "Sponsors and contributors"
+title: "Contributing to VSec"
 toc: true
 ---

-# Contributing to VSec

 :+1::tada: Thanks for taking the time to contribute! :tada::+1: